pubsy/readable-client/README.md

 This project is a web application which is a front-end to Readable API

+## Staging environment

+Available by the link: http://readable-web.herokuapp.com/

 ## Getting Started

 To get you started you can simply clone the readbale-client repository and install the dependencies: